Midi-Pyrénées: Economy of Midi-Pyrénées

 Midi-Pyrénées is the largest region of France.
 It occupies a strategic position between the Mediterranean Sea and the Atlantic Ocean.
 In 2006 its total GDP was $87.915 billion for a population of 2,755,000.
 It had a GDP per capita of $32,519 a year with an unemployment of 8.9%, the GDP per employment equal to $80,103 a year.
 The economy of Midi-Pyrénées can be divided into three sectors.

 Primary sector: Because of its size Midi-Pyrénées has the largest number of farms of all France with 60,000 farms in active use.
 It has also the largest amount of land readily usable with 2.6 million hectares.
 This is however being reduced by both the increasing population and the CAP.
 The departments of the Gers, Aveyron, Lot and Tarn-et-Garonne have the most significant agricultural activity of the region.
 Wine production has suffered in recent years from declining demand, reducing prices and over-production.
 There are 19 AOC wines in the region.
 A policy of merging producers into wider groups has been initiated.

 Secondary sector: The second largest part of the industrial production of the region is the food industry.
 4.6bn Euros are generated each year from agriculture.
 It is however evolving as it received the fourth largest amount of foreign investment of France and is the region of France that created the largest number of enterprises in 2005 with 14,398 new enterprises.
 Excluding the construction and civil engineering field the secondary sector uses 15% of the regional resources.
-There are several groups who have important offices and structures in the region like: Airbus, EADS, Alcatel, Siemens, Bosch and Pierre Fabre.
-Aerospace industry is an important source of income for the region and employs 57,000 people not to mention all the surrounding enterprises (more than 3,000) which work on the engineering, electronic, telecommunication and computing infrastructure for this industry.
+Several multinational companies are headquartered or have major offices in the region such as: Airbus, EADS, Alcatel, Siemens, Bosch and Pierre Fabre.
+The aerospace industry is an important source of income for the region and employs 57,000 people.
+Moreover, more than 3,000 suppliers form part of the engineering, electronic, telecommunication and computing infrastructure for this industry.
 However, there is a large restructuring plan ongoing and about 10,000 new jobs are expected to be lost outright and partners will be regrouped into larger entities.